 The third tier

-On the occasion of the 1990 World Cup, the City of Milan decided to start the renovation of the “Meazza” stadium, abandoning the idea of building a brand new stadium due to the high costs and the strict timetable.
-The first thought was to design a futuristic solution and architecturally astonishing: build the third tier and cover all seating places.
-The project, signed by architect Giancarlo Ragazzi, architect Enrico Hoffer and engineer Leo Finzi requires autonomous support upon which have the tier rest, located around the existing Stadium.
+On the occasion of 1990 World Cup, the City of Milan decided to start the renovation of the “Meazza” stadium, abandoning the idea of building a brand new stadium due to high costs and strict timetable.
+The first idea was to design a futuristic and architecturally astonishing solution: building the third tier and cover all seating places.
+The project, signed by architect Giancarlo Ragazzi, architect Enrico Hoffer and engineer Leo Finzi requires an autonomous support for the third tier, located around the existing Stadium.
 Eleven towers were built with reinforced concrete giving access to the terraces, four of which give support to the reticular beam for the roofing.
 For an increased comfort, all seats installed are ergonomic, numbered and coloured differently for each of the Stadium sections.
-The 85,700 resulting seats are all built with a polycarbonate sheet, guaranteeing more comfort for the audience.
+The 85,700 seats are all built with a polycarbonate sheet, guaranteeing more comfort for the fans.
 A new lighting system as well as a heating system for the pitch, to keep the temperature controlled and avoid ice formation, were installed.
-On June, 8th 1990 the Stadium hosts the inauguration match of the FIFA World Cup Argentina - Cameron.
+On June, 8th 1990 the Stadium hosts the inauguration match of the FIFA World Cup Argentina vs Cameron.
 Since then, Milan’s “Temple of football” hosted, and still hosts, every Sunday, thousands of fans’ passion.
-In summer 2008, after a renovation to fulfil the UEFA standards, the capacity of the San Siro stadium was reduced to 80,018 seats.
+In summer 2008, after a renovation to fulfil UEFA standards, the capacity of the San Siro stadium was reduced to 80,018 seats.